FreyaKassie16/FinRate-PH/README.md

 *   **API Changes:**  The Google Play Store's API may change without notice, which could break the functionality of this scraper.
 *   **Data Accuracy:**  The accuracy of the data depends on the `google-play-scraper` library and the availability of reviews on the Google Play Store.
 *   **Error Handling:**  While the application includes error handling, unexpected issues may still occur.
 Check the console output for error messages.

-## Future Enhancements

-*   **Sentiment Analysis:** Integrate sentiment analysis (e.g., using NLTK or spaCy) to automatically classify reviews as positive, negative, or neutral.
-*   **Keyword Extraction:** Identify frequently mentioned keywords in reviews to understand common user concerns or praises.
-*   **More Visualization Options:**  Add more plot types (e.g., histograms of ratings, box plots).
-*   **User Authentication (Optional):**  For potential deployment as a web app, add user authentication to manage data and access.
-*   **Database Integration:** Store scraped data in a database (e.g., SQLite, PostgreSQL) for more efficient data management and querying.
-* **Automated Updates:** Ability to regularly update the scraped data.
-* **More robust scraping**: Handle CAPTCHAs or other anti-scraping measures that Google might employ.

 ## Disclaimer